JS-Koning/compphys_project_1/journal.md

         box size = 2 * 1.547
     - The top plot shows the distribution of 1000 initial velocities to show it holds to a Gaussian/MB distribution.
+    - We can see the top plot somewhat matches a Maxwell-Boltzmann distribution.
-    - The bottom plot show the energies: blue as kinetic energy, green as total energy and orange as potential energy.
+    - The middle and bottom plot show the energies: blue as kinetic energy, green as total energy and orange as potential energy.
-    - The bottom plot is created by a simulation using Verlet's algorithm
+    - The middle plot is created by a simulation using Verlet's algorithm
-    - The Euler plot is missing due to Jupyterhub not working with long runtimes..?
+    - The bottom plot is created by a simulation using Euler's algorithm
+    - We can see the errors are bigger in Euler's algorithm as expected
+    - Errors are now present in both position and velocity when comparing Verlet's and Euler's algorithms.

 8. Notes
     - to run the code, please fully run skeleton.py file.
 Parameters can be set in the top section. main() function is the function to combine functions to produce plots.